The most interesting documentaries are the ones that teach us something about ourselves.

 What constitutes a documentary?

-Documentary can be abstract or narrative, big-budget or no budget.
-It can champion people that have nothing or let you into the lives of people that have everything.
+Documentary varies from the abstract to narrative, big-budget or no budget.
+They champion people that have nothing or let you into the lives of people that have everything.
 It is life around the world presented to the viewer on a screen.